complexrehabsystems/ShoppingCart_Interview/README.md

 **Estimated Time:** 1-2 hours

+**Note:** No forking or pull requests please!!
+We don't want your solution to be made public on github.
+Please download the repo as a zip file, and submit your completed solution to daniel.packard@complexrehabsystems.com

 ## Details
 Using an instance of the ShoppingCart class, you should be able to:
 * add products to the cart